Brand Names: Danocrine

-- vaginal dryness, discomfort, or itching.
+- vaginal dryness or irritation.

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about danazol (Danocrine)?

 You should not use this medicine if you have: undiagnosed vaginal bleeding, porphyria, severe liver or kidney disease, severe heart problems, or if you have ever had a stroke or blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use if you are pregnant.
 Use effective birth control, and tell your doctor if you become pregnant.